Posts

 Image

 Fractal Elasticity - along the straight line curve.
-Click to see most recent developements that complement this entry.
-After discovering in my early blog that the elasticity of the Koch Snowflake fractal is constant, I have since pondered on what is the meaning of all this?
-Economic theory suggests that all objects have this constant elasticity or are logarithmic in nature.
-The next thing to to is to straighten out the fractal curves.
+Click to see the most recent developments that complement this entry.
+After discovering in my early blog that the elasticity of the Koch Snowflake fractal is constant, I have since pondered what the meaning of all this is.
+Economic theory suggests that all objects have constant elasticity or are logarithmic in nature.
+The next step is to straighten out the fractal curves.
 I produced the following diagrams to do just that and to demonstrate the change in fractal elasticity as the fractal developments.
-The above diagram shows constant elasticity, and the below variable elasticity along the straight (log) curve.
+The above diagram shows constant elasticity and the below variable elasticity along the straight (log) curve.

 (Christmas) tree Lorenz Curve